saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 Need to test....

-GETDVDREG, EXECCMD, CC, ILLEGAL, CDSTOP, GETDVDREG, BGCOLOR, SETBACK, SETEXIT, LIBLOADED, DUMPIOP TOUCH, ADDMACRO, BOOT, DUMPIOP, LT, GT (less than greater than, already found LTE) and NEQC and EQUC (EQU, NEQ is equal not equal, so what is NEQC?)
+GETDVDREG, EXECCMD, CC, ILLEGAL, CDSTOP, GETDVDREG, BGCOLOR, SETBACK, SETEXIT, LIBLOADED, DUMPIOP TOUCH, ADDMACRO, BOOT, DUMPIOP,  and NEQC and EQUC (EQU, NEQ is equal not equal, so what is NEQC?)
 DISCONNECT, FINDPAD, FINDCTP1, EXECMD, STABLE, ERROR, COMPLETE, FAILED, BUSY

-#### Useful Tips
+## Useful Tips

+#### Use ECHO and PS2 Client
 When debugging paste variables where you want in the script.
 Then run PS2Client to see output via ECHO